-In my last post I discussed my opinions on the fight between MMA guy Xu Xiao Dong and Tai Chi guy Wei Lei.
+In my last post on Tai Chi MMA, I discussed my opinions on the fight between MMA guy Xu Xiao Dong and Tai Chi guy Wei Lei.
 The video has gained a huge amount of attention on Chinese social media, with people asking the question “what is the value of traditional martial arts”.
 In fact, Chinese state news even covered the story, where they interviewed a senior member of the Chinese Martial Arts Association as well as a professor of martial studies from Beijing.

 The overall gist was that pride has been hurt and face lost, all kinds of excuses are coming out.
 But the issue of what is the appropriate image for kung fu to be portraying in the modern world?
 Is it just about health and socialising as some have stated?
 Is it about reconnecting to cultural roots?
 I want to discuss my ideas in a more detailed way, particularly as my last article was just a spur of the moment thing.

 In this video, I talk about how sparring is the the biggest thing in martial arts training that helped me overcome obstacles in my own life.
 I believe strongly that the greatest part of all martial arts training is self improvement.
 But self improvement and combat are not antithetical (if you haven’t read Bruce Lee’s works, then you should!).
 The relationship between combat and self development has been discussed as far back as the ancient Greeks, and has been written about in many Chinese and Japanese military texts.
 (Hagakure: The Secret Wisdom of the Samurai for example)